When Early-Onset Alzheimer’s Strikes

 Alzheimer’s is often thought of as a disease that only affects seniors.
-While age can bring an increased risk of the disease, Alzheimer’s can also strike early, leaving families confused and heartbroken.
+While age can bring an increased risk, Alzheimer’s disease can also strike early, leaving families confused and heartbroken.

-Learn more about one family’s personal battle with early onset Alzheimer’s.
+Learn more about one family’s personal battle with early onset Alzheimer’s at age 30.

 Nikki is also using her personal experiences with early onset Alzheimer’s to raise awareness about the disease to help the other 200,000 Americans living with it.
-She strives to make as many connections as she can, has written a children’s book about Alzheimer’s, and will be featured in a documentary from Lauren and Seth Rogen’s Alzheimer’s Awareness organization “Hilarity for Charity.”
+She strives to make as many connections as she can, will be featured in a documentary from Lauren and Seth Rogen’s Alzheimer’s Awareness organization “Hilarity for Charity,” and has written a children’s book about Alzheimer’s.

-Do you know someone impacted by Alzheimer’s at an early age?
-Share with us in the comments below.
+Do you know someone impacted by early-onset Alzheimer’s?
+We’d like to hear more about your experiences or stories in the comments below.

 Get the latest tips, news, and advice on preventing Alzheimer’s, treatment, stages and resources.